sourcegraph/sourcegraph-public-snapshot/doc/dev/how-to/use_feature_flags.md

 The set of evaluated feature flags is appended to each event log so they can be queried against for analytics.

-## Lifecycle of a feature flag (for A/B testing)
+## Example lifecycle of a feature flag (for frontend A/B testing)

-The standard use of a feature flag for A/B testing will look like the following:
+The standard use of a feature flag for A/B testing a frontend feature will look like the following:

 1) Implement the feature that you want to be behind a feature flag
 2) Deploy to sourcegraph.com